-Peer class loading sequence works as follows:
+The peer class loading sequence works as follows:

 3rd Party Libraries

 When utilizing peer class loading, you should be aware of the libraries that get loaded from peer nodes vs. libraries that are already available locally in the class path.
-Our suggestion is to include all 3rd party libraries into class path of every node.
+Our suggestion is to include all 3rd party libraries into the class path of every node.
 This can be achieved by copying your JAR files into the Ignite

 libs folder.
 This way you will not transfer megabytes of 3rd party classes to remote nodes every time you change a line of code.